Ser Davos Thinks His Female Admirers Have

-If you have the hots for Ser Davos during this season of Game Of Thrones, you're not alone.
+If you had the hots for Ser Davos during this season of Game Of Thrones, you weren't alone.
 There are many fans who find the gruff, silver-haired hero undeniably attractive, and actor Liam Cunningham has some thoughts.
 In an interview with Vulture, writer Sean Collins brought up the fact that many of his female friends found Ser Davos alluring, and the 56-year-old was definitely caught off guard.

 "As I like to say, the star of Game of Thrones is Game of Thrones," he replied.
 "The show is the star."